mohanson/godump/cron/README.md

 # Cron

-Package cron provides functionality for generate signals at intervals timed in January 1, 1970 UTC.
+// Package cron provides a simple way to schedule tasks at fixed intervals.